 Another factor to consider in this situation is your Personal Injury Protection (PIP) insurance coverage.
 Every driver is required to have a minimum of $10,000 in PIP coverage when they register a vehicle in Florida.

-This coverage provides 80 percent of all reasonable and necessary medical expenses, up to the policy limits, resulting from a personal injury accident, regardless of who is at fault.
+This insurance coverage provides 80 percent of all reasonable and necessary medical expenses, up to the policy limits, resulting from a personal injury accident, regardless of who is at fault.
 Your PIP coverage is what you will first turn to to cover your expenses in the event of a car accident.

 However, to use that PIP coverage, you must get medical treatment within 14 days of the incident.
 This is another reason why seeking prompt medical care is essential to your car accident claim.
 An experienced personal injury attorney will make sure you are aware of and meet all the deadlines, such as this one, to ensure the optimal outcome of your case.